 At the same time, the amendments do not correct all the deficiencies that exist in the legislation regarding protection of species from poaching, and do not include all of changes proposed by WWF.
 WWF hopes that the rest of the gaps will be closed by further improvement of the legislation.

 At the same time, the amendments do not correct all the deficiencies that exist in the legislation that establishes the responsibility for illegal hunting, and do not take into account all the proposals WWF.
 WWF hopes that the remaining gaps will be eliminated by subsequent legislation.

 The decision to develop the bill was taken at a meeting on tiger conservation on October 22 2012.
 It was presided by Sergei Ivanov, the Chief of Staff of the Office of the President.
 WWF reminded the participants about the legal gaps that hinder efficient and full-scale conservation of tiger and other endangered species.

 WWF has been campaigning for these legal changes since early 2000s.
-In November 2010 the International Tiger Conservation Forumwas held in St. Petersburg and attended by the prime ministers of tiger range countries.
-WWF-Russia had come up with the initiative for it to be hosted by the Russian Federation.
+In November 2010 the International Tiger Conservation Forum was held in St. Petersburg and attended by the prime ministers of tiger range countries.
+WWF Russia had made the proposal that it be held in the Russian Federation.
 The Global Tiger Recovery Program was adopted at the Forum with the ambitious goal to double tiger numbers by the year 2022.